ballerina-guides/integration-tutorials/data-integration/README.md

 ## Overview

-In this tutorial, you will develop a service that accepts requests to create an employee and a task, update task status, and delete a completed task.
-Ballerina persistence layer is used to manage data stored in a database.
-The service will be used to create, retrieve, update, and delete data from the database.
+In this tutorial, you will develop a service that manages employees and their assigned tasks.
+The service accepts requests to create employee records and tasks, update task statuses, and delete completed tasks.
+By utilizing the Ballerina persistence layer, this service simplifies data management by abstracting the underlying database interactions, providing a convenient and efficient way to handle employee and task-related operations.

-To implement this use case, you will develop a REST service with multiple resources using Visual Studio Code with the Ballerina Swan Lake extension.
+To implement this use case, you will start by defining the data model using the `bal persist` feature, which will generate the necessary client objects, types, and scripts.

-Define the data model using the `bal persist` feature and generate the client objects, types, and scripts for the model.
-Then, define the service and implement the logic to interact with the database.
+Next, you will develop a REST service with multiple resources in Visual Studio Code, using the Ballerina Swan Lake extension.
+Finally, you will implement the service logic to interact with the database, ensuring seamless management of employee and task data.

 The flow is as follows.